prescriptive-analytics/challenge-docs/docs/api.rst

 .. note::
 	1. ``reset()`` should be called every time we creat an engine with ``Engine()``
-	2. All the data acess/ intervention APIs should be called after ``next_step()``
-	3. All the IDs for men and areas start from 0.
+	2. All the IDs for men and areas start from 0.

 Data Access API